Toledo steel: History

 The name "Toledo steel" comes from the city where these special steel products were most-notably crafted: Toledo, Spain.
-Toledo steel forging techniques were developed from ancient Spanish customs and used to forge many different types of weapons over the course of many centuries.
+Toledo steel forging techniques were developed from ancient customs associated with culture in the Iberian Peninsula, and used to forge many different types of weapons over the course of many centuries.
 In simple terms, the Toledo steel technique consisted of a steel blade that enveloped a wrought iron strip, thus preventing the steel from bending or cracking.
 As such, the strong and durable Toledo steel weapons were said to have had a "soul of iron".

 In ancient Iberia, blacksmiths in Toledo applied their unique method of forging to the production of falcatas.
-Numerous tribes of ancient Hispania were known to use these falcatas, especially those of southern Iberia.
-These weapons were designed to inflict wounds thought to be more fatal than other weapons of the time.
+Numerous tribes of ancient Hispania were known to use these weapons, especially those of southern Iberia.
+They were designed to inflict wounds thought to be more fatal than other weapons of the time.

 Falcatas produced in Toledo were highly prized by Carthaginian general Hannibal Barca.
 These falcatas soon saw much greater use when Hannibal chose to outfit his Carthaginian soldiers with them during the Second Punic War.
 Over the course of the Second Punic War, Rome also gained an appreciation for the quality of Toledo, later making Toledo a standard source of weaponry for Roman legions.

 The two swords carried by El Cid, Tizona and Colada, were forged in Toledo.
 Around that time, the Moors of Iberia adapted the forging of their scimitars to include the advanced techniques found in Toledo.

-The peak of Toledo steel production was seen in the 15th and 16th centuries, the time of highest-quality swordsmanship in Europe and the Greater Middle East.
-By the end of the Reconquista, Toledo was considered to be the greatest sword-making centre in the world.
-And while Toledo steel set the standard for excellence of European weapons, there were also very few locales that surpassed Toledo in terms of production volume (perhaps only Solingen or Passau in Germany).
+The peak of Toledo steel production was seen in the 15th and 16th centuries, and by the end of the Reconquista, Toledo was considered to be the greatest sword-making centre in the world.
+And while Toledo steel set the standard for excellence of European weapons, there were also very few locales that surpassed Toledo in terms of production volume (for example Solingen or Passau in Germany).

 As armies began to replace swords with firearms, the blacksmithing tradition at large began its decline.
 In an attempt to preserve the techniques, methods, and quality of Toledo steel production, Carlos III ordered creation of the Royal Sword Factory in Toledo (Real Fábrica de Espadas de Toledo) in 1761.

 As of 2021 there are only two artisan steel-producing workshops remaining in Toledo.